Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

-HPV (Human papillomavirus) is a very commonly found virus and most people have experienced it at some point in their lives.
-There are almost 200 different strains that can be split into low risk and high risk.
+Human papillomavirus (HPV) is a very commonly found virus, and most people have experienced it at some point in their lives.
+There are almost 200 different strains that can be split into low-risk and high-risk.
 Low-risk HPV usually doesn’t cause many problems, it usually causes conditions like genital warts.
-Whereas, High-risk HPV at times can cause serious problems such as Cervical Cancers.
-In women, HPV-related cancer, especially Cervical Cancer is considered to be the most common cancer.
+Whereas High-risk HPV at times can cause serious problems such as Cervical Cancers.
+In women, HPV-related cancer, especially Cervical Cancer, is considered to be the most common cancer.
 Almost all cervical cancers are caused by Human papillomavirus.

-Women will always remain at risk of HPV infection throughout their lives which mostly includes cervical cancer.
+Women will always remain at risk of HPV infection throughout their lives, which mostly includes cervical cancer.
 Cervical cancer is caused by HPV types 16 and 18.
-Approximately 100 types of HPV have been identified to date and, of these, approximately 15 virus types are known to cause cervical cancer.
-The HPV vaccine can help in protecting against many types of HPV infections that can cause cervical cancer.
+Approximately 100 types of HPV have been identified to date, and of these, approximately 15 virus types are known to cause cervical cancer.
+The HPV vaccine can help protect against many types of HPV infections that can cause cervical cancer.

 Cervical cancer is considered to be the second leading cause of cancer death in women in their twenties and thirties.
-The HPV vaccine can help protect people from several types of HPV infections that can cause cervical cancer and other cancers as well such as vulva, penis, vagina, anus, throat, and mouth cancers.
-The first-ever HPV vaccine protected against different HPV types i.e. 16 and 18.
-Whereas, the vaccines that are used now help in protecting against almost 9 types of HPV, which include types 16 and 18.
+The HPV vaccine can help protect people from several types of HPV infections that can cause cervical cancer and other cancers as well, such as vulva, penis, vagina, anus, throat, and mouth cancers.
+The first-ever HPV vaccine protected against different HPV types i.e., 16 and 18.
+The vaccines that are used now help protect against almost 9 types of HPV, including types 16 and 18.

 HPV Vaccination

-The recommended age for HPV vaccine administration is between 9 to 12 years.
-Apart from that, children to young adults who haven’t been administered with the HPV vaccine, or who haven’t gotten all their doses, should be vaccinated soon.
+The recommended age for HPV vaccine administration is between 9 and 12 years.
+Apart from that, children and young adults who haven’t been administered with the HPV vaccine or who haven’t gotten all their doses should be vaccinated soon.
 Vaccination provided at the recommended ages will be more beneficial and help prevent more cancers than vaccination at older ages.

-There are 3 HPV vaccine types of FDA-approved HPV vaccines available to prevent infection, namely Gardasil, Gardasil 9, and Cervarix.
-Since 2016, Gardasil 9 is the only HPV vaccine used mainly in the United States now.
-Whereas, the 3 of them are used commonly in the UK.
+There are three FDA-approved HPV vaccine types available to prevent infection: GARDASIL, GARDASIL 9, and CERVARIX.
+Since 2016, GARDASIL 9 has been the only HPV vaccine used mainly in the United States, while the other three are used commonly in the UK.

-Gardasil – an inactivated, quadrivalent HPV vaccine (types 6, 11, 16, 18), is currently manufactured by Merck Sharp & Dohme Corp.
-It provides protection against HPV types 16 and 18, two of the most high-risk HPVs that are the cause of about 70% of cervical cancers.
-It also protects against two more types of HPV infection caused by types 6 and 11, which are responsible for causing 90% of genital warts.
-FDA approved Gardasil on June 8, 2006.
+GARDASIL, an inactivated, quadrivalent HPV vaccine (types 6, 11, 16, 18), is currently manufactured by Merck Sharp & Dohme Corp.
+It provides protection against HPV types 16 and 18, two of the most high-risk HPVs that cause about 70% of cervical cancers.
+It also protects against two more types of HPV infection caused by types 6 and 11, which are responsible for 90% of genital warts.
+The FDA approved GARDASIL on June 8, 2006.

-GSK HPV vaccine Cervarix is provided to young women between 10 to 25 years of age, as an HPV vaccine 3 dose schedule.
+GSK HPV vaccine CERVARIX is provided to young women between 10 to 25 years of age, as an HPV vaccine 3 dose schedule.
 The schedule must be completed within six months of the initial HPV vaccine doses.
-FDA approved Cervarix on 16th October, 2009.
-Till date, in around 100 countries Cervix has already been approved including 27 member states of the European Union (EU), Brazil, Australia, Mexico, Taiwan, and South Korea.
-But, in 2016 GSK voluntarily removed Cervarix from the US market due to less demand owing to more consumption of Gardasil 9 throughout the USA.
+FDA approved CERVARIX on 16th October 2009.
+Till date, in around 100 countries, Cervix has already been approved, including 27 member states of the European Union (EU), Brazil, Australia, Mexico, Taiwan, and South Korea.
+However, in 2016, GSK voluntarily removed CERVARIX from the US market due to less demand and more consumption of GARDASIL 9 throughout the USA.

 key-companies-manufacturing-hpv-vaccines-for-cervical-cancer